phisanuphoca/laravel-store/README.md

-## API implemented with Laravel 10
+## API Backend implemented with Laravel 10

 This project is a test of using Laravel to create a backend API for managing product orders.
 It involves data management, access control, and utilizing various Laravel features.
 There is no frontend in this project.